 The walk is on a dual use pathway and it is mostly flat and easy to navigate.
 There are plenty of tracks to take you down to the beach if you prefer to get your toes wet or if you want to stop for a quick dip in the ocean....it certainly looks inviting!

 If you are with kids they could easily ride bikes or scooter and there are several playgrounds along the way.
 Bike racks are available at the Cottesloe Beach playground area if you want to lock them up for a while to get fish and chips or an icecream.
 There are also lots of benches scattered along the path so you can have a rest and take in the views.
 There is a water station near the playground at South Cott Groyne.
 Toilets are located at the Indiana Cottesloe Beach and slightly further north at North Cottesloe Surf Club.

-Even if you don't walk all the way to the Vlamingh Memorial take an adventure and walk south of Cottesloe to check out the sundial on the south side of the Cottesloe Groyne.
-The time was spot on when I was there.
+Even if you don't walk all the way to the Vlamingh Memorial make an adventure and walk south of Cottesloe to check out the sundial on the south side of the Cottesloe Groyne.
+The time was spot on when we were there.

 When we walked preparations were in place for the Cottesloe to Rottnest Swim.......better them than me - it's a long way!
 Can you see Rotto on the horizon?...out there with the container ships!